 Otis Mandrills Soccer Club (OMSC)

 The Otis Mandrills Soccer Club (OMSC) is an organization that aims to improve interpersonal relationships between peers through working together to win soccer games and improving soccer skills.
-It will promote friendship, health, and teammwork.
+It will promote friendship, health, and teamwork.
 Members will have a chance to socialize and build confidence in their abilities to fight like a Mandrill!
-Please contact Stefan at: Stfnwhite@gmail.com to get involved!
+Please contact Aidan at: firstname.lastname@example.org to get involved!

 The Otis Book Club